Floquet-Enhanced Spin Swaps: Results

 We define a Floquet operator $U=S_{int} \cdot S_{2} \cdot S_{1}$ [Fig.~\ref{SetupSchematics}(c)], and we repeatedly apply this operator to our system of four spins.
 As discussed above, $U$ implements spin SWAP gates between spins 1-2 and 3-4 followed by a period of exchange interaction between spins 2 and 3.
 Equivalently, $U$ implements $\pi$ pulses on both ST qubits and then a period of Ising coupling between them.
 One might naively imagine that the highest fidelity SWAP operations between spins should occur when $J_2=0$ and $\tau=0$, given the presence of intraqubit hyperfine gradients.
 In this case, as we have discussed in Ref.~\cite{Kandel2019SpinTransfer}, repeated SWAP operations are especially susceptible to errors from the hyperfine gradients $\Delta_{ij}$.

-However, by allowing $J_2>0$ and $\tau>0$, we find specific conditions in which we observe a significant enhancement of the spin-swap quality factor [Fig.~\ref{PhaseDiagram}].
+However, by allowing $J_2>0$ and $\tau>0$, we find specific conditions in which we observe a significant enhancement of the spin-eigenstate-swap quality factor [Fig.~\ref{PhaseDiagram}].
 To explore this phenomenon, we prepare each ST qubit in $\ket{\U\D}$ or $\ket{\D\U}$.
 (The specific state is governed by the sign of $\Delta_{12}$ and $\Delta_{34}$, which are random quasistatic gradients resulting from the nuclear hyperfine interaction.)
 We apply multiple instances of the Floquet operator $U$ to the system and measure the ground state return probabilities for both ST qubits.

 First we set the interaction time $\tau = 1.4$ $\mu$s and SWAP pulse times $t_{1} = t_{2} = 5$ ns, and apply four Floquet steps.
-We sweep $J_{2}$ linearly from 0.05 MHz to 5 MHz.
+We sweep $J_{2}$ linearly from 0.05 MHz to 5 MHz [Fig.~\ref{PhaseDiagram}(a-b)].
 (Setting $J_{2}<0.05$ MHz would require large negative voltage pulses applied to the barrier gate due to the residual exchange, which could disrupt the tuning of the device.)
 We also sweep $J_{1}$ from 80 MHz to 460 MHz, and $J_{3}$ from 50 MHz to 260 MHz.
-The ranges of $J_{1}$ and $J_{3}$ roughly center around the values at which $S_{1}$ and $S_{2}$ induce $\pi$ pulses.
+The ranges of $J_{1}$ and $J_{3}$ roughly center around $J_1^{\pi}$ and $J_3^{\pi}$, respectively.
 Away from the center, $J_1$ and $J_3$ induce pulse errors.
-The experimental values of $t_{1}J_{1}$ and $t_{2}J_{3}$ for $\pi$ pulses are much larger than 0.5, because the voltage pulses experienced by the qubits have rise times of about 1 ns.
-To compensate for the pulse rise times (which are slightly different for each qubit), $t_{1}J_{1}$ and $t_{2}J_{3}$ must be larger than 0.5 in order to properly induce $\pi$ pulses.
+The experimental values of $t_{1}J_{1}^{\pi}$ and $t_{2}J_{3}^{\pi}$ are much larger than 0.5, because the voltage pulses experienced by the qubits have rise times of about 1 ns (see Methods and Supplementary Fig. 1).
+To compensate for the pulse rise times (which are slightly different for each qubit), $t_{1}J_{1}^{\pi}$ and $t_{2}J_{3}^{\pi}$ must be larger than 0.5 in order to properly induce $\pi$ pulses.